 Today I am presenting ‘Marvell in Manuscript and Print, 1649-1665’ at the English Postgraduate Forum in Leicester, which poses some new challenges.

 It’s my fourth presentation of this material (following two seminars in Geneva and the PhD upgrade).
-All have been slightly different, in one way or another.
+All have been slightly different.
 But this is the biggest leap, given so few early modern postgraduates in Leicester.

 It is one thing presenting a detailed paper to a broad spectrum of early-modern experts, another to present to an audience with very little any interest in Marvell.